robert-hardy/statistical_inference/PITCHME.md

 > Given the HH data I have updated my view.

-> I now estimate a 69% chance the coin is biased.
+> I now allocate 69% to the view that the coin is biased and 31% that the coin is fair.

 ---